The University of Wisconsin Press

 Kenneth Robert Olwig is professor of geography at the University in Trondheim, Norway, and professor of landscape theory at the Swedish Agricultural University’s Department of Landscape Planning in Alnarp.
 He is the author of Nature’s Ideological Landscape.

 “A highly original and brilliantly argued case for the power of landscape.
-Olwig shows how the concept of landscape has historically affected theater, literature, art, nation building, law, racism, nature conservation, and wilderness movements."To schedule an interview with the author or to request a review copy of the book, contact our publicity manager, phone: (608) 263-0734.
+Olwig shows how the concept of landscape has historically affected theater, literature, art, nation building, law, racism, nature conservation, and wilderness movements."Inquiries regarding review copies, events, and interviews can be directed to the publicity department at firstname.lastname@example.org or (608) 263-0734.
 (If you want to examine a book for possible course use, please see Course Books in the left sidebar.
 If you want to examine a book for possible rights licensing, please see Rights & Permissions in the left sidebar.)

 —Robert David Sack, University of Wisconsin–Madison